ikluft/pdx-lkmu/README.md

         [full location]

+    Come enjoy a beverage and chat with other people who are interested in the Linux kernel.
+All experience levels are welcome.
+This is a friendly and casual meetup.

-    [more intro text]
+    [more intro text if needed for the specific date]

 <a name="current-status"></a>
 ## Current status

+As of September 2025:

-After failing to get the legacy events plugin to generate iCalendar files with support for the URL field, work is progressing on a home-grown alternative.
-The static site generator is being adapted to use our [pelican-events plugin](https://github.com/ikluft/pelican-events).
+After failing to get the legacy (2015) events plugin to generate iCalendar files with support for the URL field, Ian had to update the plugin.
+The static site generator now uses our [pelican-events plugin](https://github.com/ikluft/pelican-events).
+This builds on the 2015 events plugin and fixes/extensions by Makerspace Esslingen (Germany).
+The updated plugin complies with Pelican's current requirement that it is discoverable as a Python module whose name is prefixed with pelican.plugins.* .

+Work is in progress adding tests and preparing to submit it to PyPI.